Celshade/AxeProfiler/README.md

 [![built with Python3](https://img.shields.io/badge/built%20with-Python3-green.svg)](https://www.python.org/)

-_This project is still in active development and is not polished/packaged for official release yet._
+_Please note that this project is still in active development and is not polished/packaged for official release yet._

-[Details/Docs to be added at a later date]
+## Installation
+Coming soon... ⌛

+## Running the Program
+Coming soon... ⌛

+## Notes
+Coming soon... ⌛

+---
+_While not expected, any __tips/donations__ [in bitcoin] are greatly appreciated and go a long way in supporting me and my future contributions to this codebase and the bitcoin ecosystem in general.
+If you feel inclined to do so, please send to the secured address below.
+Much love <3_

+bc1q4fnuqgy4xlqgw3et76nqwz8u573xyhcgwmac8u